 Most log homes, as well as conventional homes in the United States, are built with a gabled roof.
-While the gable roof is simple, it does have a number of drawbacks like a lack of usable space under the roof.
+While the gable roof is simple, it does have several drawbacks like a lack of usable space under the roof.
 In contrast, the gambrel roof is a unique style of roof that addresses many of the issues with gable roofs.

 It is unclear how the gambrel roof arrived in North America, but we do know that examples of the form were common by the late 17th century.
 Many believe the roof was brought here by Dutch traders and it is used extensively in Dutch colonial architecture.
 The gambrel consists of two roof slopes, where the upper slope has a shallow angle and the lower slope has a very steep angle.
 This design gives you a large amount of headroom under the roof while still allowing for a relatively short roof.